PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Boolean
 -  Default: yes

 Enable Query Name Minimization.
-This is a experimental feature, implementing a relaxed form of Query Name Mimimization as described in :rfc:`7816`.
+This implements a relaxed form of Query Name Mimimization as described in :rfc:`7816`.

 .. _setting-query-local-address: